section-engineering-education/engineering-education/articles/django-react-app/index.md

 We assign our `todoList` an empty array because we are going to fetch our data from an API.

-When we call the `fetch()` with the `await` keyword, where we pass our apiEndpoints.
+First, we wrap Fetch in a `try/catch` block to handle any network errors.
+We then call `fetch()` with the `await` keyword, where we pass our apiEndpoints.
 We're telling the  `async` function to stop executing untill the promise is resolved at which point it can resume execution and return the resolved value.
 Rather than getting promises, we will get back the parsed JSON data that we expect.

 We are using the `async` to fetch data from the API we created.
 Our application uses the `componentDidMount()` method from `React.Component` but defining it as an `async` function.
 This allows our use of `await` for each fetch.
 Using `await` outside of the `async` function results in a syntax error.